atmanamviddhi/atmanamviddhi.github.io/_posts/2021-07-03-Threefold-Impurity-(Mala-मल).md

 ***Karma mala***.
 It is the *vasanas* or impressions of actions done by the *jnanendriyas* and *Karmendriyas* under the influence of *antah-karana*.
 It is a limiting condition brought about by the individual by his *karma* and its *vasanas*.

--- *Notes by Jaidev Singh, Sutra 1.1, Siva Sutras - The Yoga of Supreme Identity*
+-- *Notes by Jaideva Singh, Sutra 1.1, Siva Sutras - The Yoga of Supreme Identity*

 ---